simiancreative/treehouse/README.md

 * Be **flexible, not magical**
 * Support **real workflows**, not toy demos

-You don’t need Kubernetes on your laptop.
+You don't need Kubernetes on your laptop.
 You just need a treehouse. 🛖

 ---